 Research on the side effects and overdosage dangers is limited with no proven results that higher intakes are harmful.
 Vitamin B12 has low potential for toxicity and so far has no proven adverse effects.
 However, extremely high dosages of vitamin B12 will not necessarily provide added benefits of energy and red cell support beyond a certain point.
 Vitamin B12 is a water-soluble vitamin, which means that excess amounts will be flushed out of the body in your urine.

 Side effects to the intake of vitamin B12 are rare but some cobalamin supplements have been known to interact and even interfere with other medication.
 Vitamin B12 reduces the effectiveness of certain antibiotics such as tetracycline, and interferes with some chemotherapy medications, bile acid sequestrants and anti-convulsants.
 If you are taking any medication, chronic or otherwise, check with your primary care practitioner before taking vitamin B12 supplements.

-Best B12 Products
+The Best B12 Supplement Brands:

 Active B12 Lozenge With L-5-MTHF

 This product contains active methylcobalamin B12 to support cellular health, cognitive health and increased energy levels.
 These lozenges also contain a dosage of methylfolate vital to maintaining healthy B12 levels and are easy to break into halves or quarters for adjusted dosages.

 Seeking Health uses no artificial flavors, colorants or preservatives and has sweetened the lozenges naturally with xylitol and cherry flavoring.
 The lozenges dissolve easily and most users report a noteworthy increase in energy.
 This product is also suitable for those with the MTHFR gene mutation as explained above.

 No artificial colorants, preservatives or flavoring